Cornbread Stuffing: Relatives

-This is the Fourth article in a seven-day Thanksgiving writing challenge I issued myself and other interested writers.
+This is the fourth article in a seven-day Thanksgiving writing challenge I issued myself and other interested writers.
 The word of the day is Pilgrim.
-For the rules, look up Thanksgiving Challenge 2016.
+For the rules, look up Thanksgiving Challenge 2018.

 “Turkey dinner!
 Turkey dinner!
 Gather round.
 Gather round.
 Mm-mm-mm-mm-mm-mm… All sit down!”